ampify-io/wp-ampify-plugin/readme.txt

 Some coding is required to work with the Ampify Development Platform.
 Ampify also offers End-to-End AMP plan, in which Ampify will setup your site.
 Learn more @[ampify.io](https://www.ampify.io/#plans "Identical AMP made Possible").

 == Screenshots ==
+1. Identical AMP made Possible

 == Changelog ==
 = 1.0 =
 * First version.

+= 1.0.8 =
+* Added option to include spesific urls to be ampified.

 == Upgrade Notice ==
 = 1.0 =
 * First version.

+= 1.0.8 =
+* Added option to include spesific urls to be ampified.